 Discover the history of stationers' hall

-The New Hall, 1673: The great Fire of London destroyed the Stationer’s original hall.
-Steps were taken to build the present Hall, with work beginning in 1670.
-By autumn 1673 the new Hall was used for dinner on Lord Mayor's day, but a further 12 months passed before Stephen Colledge, 'the Protestant Joiner', was contracted to panel the Hall for £300.
+The great Fire of London destroyed the Stationer’s original hall.
+Steps were taken to build the present Livery Hall, with work beginning in 1670.
+By autumn 1673, the new Hall was used for dinner on Lord Mayor's day, but a further 12 months passed before Stephen Colledge, 'the Protestant Joiner', was contracted to panel the Hall for £300.

 The Stationers' Company originated in 1403 when the Mayor of the City of London approved the formation of a stationers' guild, whose members were text writers and illuminators of manuscript books, booksellers, bookbinders and suppliers of parchment, pens and paper.
 A stationer was one who traded from a 'stationery' stall round St Paul's Cathedral.